rajatsharma369007/Diabetes_Prediction/README.md

-# Optimizing models using Randomized grid search
+# Diabetes prediction using different classification models

 ## Introduction
 In this notebook, I have implemented randomized grid search to optimize a number of models.
 I have also performed some data analysis before training to get some better understanding of the data.
-Random search is a technique where random combinations of the hyperparameters are used to find the best solution for the built model.
-It is similar to grid search, and yet it has proven to yield better results comparatively.

 ## Dataset
 I have performed the analysis over the diabetes dataset. [link](https://github.com/rajatsharma369007/Optimizing_models_using_Randomized_grid_search/blob/master/diabetes.csv)